 These two elements, along with the basic credibility framework and the credibility factor itself, Z, will vary with the size of the risk.
 The loss experience of larger risks will receive greater credibility than the loss experience of smaller risks.
-In practice, the size of a risk could be measured using manual premium, expected loss, expected number of claims, or an exposure base (such as payroll for WC or sales receipts for GL).
+In practice, the size of a risk could be measured using manual premium, expected loss, expected number of claims, or an exposure base (such as sales receipts for GL or power units for commercial auto).